Why Play Matters for Adults

+- Play helps develop and improve social skills.
 Social skills are learned in the give and take of play.
-Verbal communication and body language, safety and danger, freedom and boundaries, cooperation and teamwork: all are discovered and practiced repeatedly during infant and childhood play.
-We continue to refine these skills in adulthood through play and playful communication.
+During childhood play, kids learn about verbal communication, body language, boundaries, cooperation, and teamwork.
+As adults, you continue to refine these skills through play and playful communication.

+- Play teaches cooperation with others.
 Play is a powerful catalyst for positive socialization.
 Through play, children learn how to "play nicely" with others—to work together, follow mutually agreed upon rules, and socialize in groups.
-As adults, play continues to confer these benefits.
-Evidence even shows that play may be an antidote to violence.
-In fact, those who avoid or have never learned to play may become lost in the world of fear, rage, and obsessive worry.
+As adults, you can continue to use play to break down barriers and improve your relationships with others.

-When adults play together, they are engaging in exactly the same patterns of behavior that positively shape the brain in children.
-These same playful behaviors that predict emotional health in children also lead to positive change in adults.
-Studies show that an emotionally-insecure individual can replace negative beliefs and behaviors with positive assumptions and actions by living with a secure partner.
-Close, positive, and emotionally-fulfilling relationships heal and create emotional resiliency.
-Play provides a safe and joyous context for the development of such relationships.
+- Play can heal emotional wounds.
+As adults, when you play together, you are engaging in exactly the same patterns of behavior that positively shapes the brains of children.
+These same playful behaviors that predict emotional health in children can also lead to positive changes in adults.
+If an emotionally-insecure individual plays with a secure partner, for example, it can help replace negative beliefs and behaviors with positive assumptions and actions.

-Work is where we spend much of our time.
-That is why it is especially important for us to play during work.
-Without some recreation, our work suffers.
-Success at work doesn't depend on the amount of time you work.
-It depends upon the quality of your work.
+Success at work doesn't depend on the amount of time you work; it depends upon the quality of your work.
 And the quality of your work is highly dependent on your well-being.

 Taking the time to replenish yourself through play is one of the best things you can do for your career.
-When the project you're working on hits a serious glitch (as often happens), heading out to the basketball court with your colleagues to shoot some hoops and have a few laughs does a lot more than take your mind off the problem.
-If basketball isn't your cup of tea, having a model airplane contest, telling stories, or flying kites in the parking lot will also allow your relationship to the problem to shift and enable you to approach it from a new perspective.
+When the project you're working on hits a serious glitch, taking some time out to play and have a few laughs does a lot more than take your mind off the problem.
+When you play, you engage the creative side of your brain and silence your “inner editor,” that psychological barrier that censors your thoughts and ideas.
+This can often help you see the problem in a new light and generate fresh, creative solutions.